-At the AGM held on 21 July 2016 the Directors were empowered to allot equity securities for cash (further to the authority referred to above) without first offering such securities to existing shareholders in proportion to their shareholdings - such power being limited to the allotment of securities only in certain, defined circumstances.
-Renewal of the authority to disapply pre-emption rights will be voted on at the AGM to be held on 19 July 2017.
+At the AGM held on 19 July 2017 the Directors were empowered to allot equity securities for cash (further to the authority referred to above) without first offering such securities to existing shareholders in proportion to their shareholdings - such power being limited to the allotment of securities only in certain, defined circumstances.
+The board will not seek to renew this authority at the forthcoming AGM.